AtmoFX/bigint/Basics.md

 `std::unordered_set` | ✔️| ❌ | ❌
 `std::unordered_multiset` | ✔️| ❌ | ❌

+[^1]: As per C++ specifications, `std::basic_string` has iterators that support [LegacyBidirectionalIterator](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator) but is in fact not a Reversible container because its `begin()`/`end()`, `rbegin()`/`rend()` methods are not specified to return with constant complexity.
+However, all the major compilers provide constant time iterator functions, thus effectively turning `basic_string` into a ReversibleContainer and this point is widely seen as a mistake in the specifications.

 Out of the 4 possible containers, the final choice is a matter of performance.
-In that regard, `std::basic_string` and `std:vector` come up similarly on top.
+In that regard, `std::basic_string` and `std:vector` come up similarly on top and can be used interchangeably.

+Although the reason is not obvious yet, the sequential order to store limbs is from least to most significant.

-### Word
+### Limbs

 Libraries found across the Internet typically use one of 3 approaches: